Forced flow of granular media: Breakdown of the Beverloo scaling: Experiments

-\textit{Experiments}--- The experimental setup is shown in Fig. \ref{experiments}(a).
-The silo is a cylindrical glass tube (300 $\pm$ 1) mm tall and (40.0 $\pm$ 0.5) mm in internal diameter, which is attached to a metal stand that holds it fixed.
+The experimental setup is shown in fig. \ref{experiments}(a).
+The silo is a cylindrical glass tube (300 $\pm$ 1) mm tall and (40.0 $\pm$ 0.5) mm in internal diameter.
 The bottom of the tube is bonded to an aluminum base that has a central orifice (15.0 $\pm$ 0.5) mm in diameter.
-The silo is filled to a height (190 $\pm$ 1) mm by pouring uniformly glass beads with diameter (1.00 $\pm$ 0.05) mm and bulk density (1600 $\pm$ 20) kg/m$^3$.
+The silo is filled to a height (190 $\pm$ 1) mm by pouring uniformly glass beads (glass density $2500$ kg/m$^3$) with diameter (1.00 $\pm$ 0.05) mm and bulk density {(1470 $\pm$ 20) kg/m$^3$}.
 We introduce a solid cylinder (piston) of Plexiglas (37 $\pm$ 1) mm tall, (39.50 $\pm$ 0.05) mm in diameter and mass (130 $\pm$ 1) g, which serves as a support for an extra overweight that can be placed on top.
 The downward motion of the piston was recorded using a digital camera (Pixelink PL-B741F) at 25 fps.
-The images were analyzed using a commercial software to obtain the height of the column of grains as a function of time.
-This allow us to calculate $W(t)$ under the approximation that the packing fraction is roughly constant during the discharge.
-The internal friction coefficient of the glass beads is $\mu = 0.40\pm 0.03$.
+The images were analyzed using a commercial software to obtain the height $h$ of the column of grains as a function of time.
+This allow us to calculate $Q(t)$ under the approximation that the packing fraction is roughly constant during the discharge.
+The internal friction coefficient of the glass beads is $\mu = 0.40 \pm 0.03$.